PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/05-irrigation_predictions.md

 Reconstructing peak greenness: the water balance needs a peak date to shape the canopy curve, and nothing observes one in the future.
 Instead the inventory phenology record gives where the peak fell as a fraction of the season — the gap from onset to peak over the gap from onset to end — and that fraction is applied to the projected season length.
-Matching previous sceipts, this has five fallback levels:
+Matching previous scripts, this has five fallback levels:
 1. county + crop code
 2. county + crop class
 3. crop code